jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 Different versions:

 - [v0-patches](./v0-patches) Before Steve's suggestion of starting with a `#define`.
 This was meant to be RFC-only and each commit didn't compile until the last couple of them.
+- [v1-patches](./v1-patches) Use `#define debugfs_node dentry` first so we can do subsequent transformations while still being able to compile each commit.

 # TODO

 ## Rework the series with a `#define`

-Probably need to add `#define debugfs_node dentry` to a few important headers in a pre-factor step to avoid struct definition issues.
-- It might actually be easiest to do this in `dcache.h`, right next to `dentry`.
-We are going to remove it anyway.

 Move helper definitions in the second commit so they aren't needlessly moved again in the final commit.

 Make sure to change cover letter.

+Compile each commit to ensure every commit compiles.

 ## Submitting, final checks

+- Reword cover letter with new `#define`-based strategy
 - Ensure all commits have change logs.
 - Update coccinelle script in the change log of the commit that uses it.
 - Make sure each commit compiles!